NBoudreauMA/FY26/docs/expenditures.md

     <script>
         // Function to fetch and display CSV data function loadCSV() {
-            fetch('assets/budget.csv')  // Make sure the path is correct .then(response => response.text())
+            fetch('assets/budget.csv')  // Ensure the path is correct .then(response => response.text())
                 .then(csvText => {
                     Papa.parse(csvText, {